-1. A high-resolution tank-on-tank combat simulation.
+- 1. A high-resolution tank-on-tank combat simulation.
 This model will be provided by the instructor.
-It is written in Pascal, and will run on an IBM-compatible PC.

-2. Attrition and acquisition data to describe the modernized tank and the tank it would replace, and data for a set of other friendly and threat weapon systems.
+It is written in Java; source code will also be provided. - 2.
+Attrition and target acquisition data to describe the modernized tank and the tank it would replace, and data for threat weapon systems. - 3.
+An earlier version of the simulation written in Pascal, for comparison in Part II. - 4.
+Statistical tools as available in Excel or other statistical tools.

-3. A simple Lanchester-based low-resolution model.
-This model will be implemented by each student in a spreadsheet or other format as desired.

-4. Statistical tools as available in Excel or other spreadsheets.
-Requirement: Students will develop attrition rates for Blue (friendly) and Red (threat) weapons using a high-resolution simulation and statistical techniques (Part I).
-They will then build a Lanchester-based spreadsheet model of aggregated combat and use the attrition rates developed in Part I to assess the overall contribution of the modernized tank to force effectiveness (Part II).
+Requirement: Students will test whether attrition rates for Blue (friendly) and Red (threat) weapons and Fractional Exchange Rates are significantly better for the modernized tank compared with the old tank, using a high-resolution simulation and statistical techniques (Part I).
+Students will conduct a partial Verification and Validation (V&V) of the simulation, including "face validation" compared with the earlier version of the simulation (Part II).